ChitambarLab/SignalingDimension.jl/docs/src/bell_inequalities.md

 * `.txt` files are human readable
 * `.ieq` file format readable by BellScenario.jl.

+!!! note "Note: Filenames"
+    The scripts and produced data are named as `X-d-Y.jl` or `X-d-Y.txt`.
+Numbers replace `X`, `Y`, and `d` when particular signaling polytopes are considered.
+    If the label `X`, `Y`, or `d` is used, then the script runs over a range of that parameter.

 ## Theoretical Facets

-The following list of Bell inequalities are proven to be tight in Reference [link to paper](broken link).
+The following list of Bell inequalities are proven to be tight in [Certifying the Classical Simulation Cost of a Quantum Channel](broken link).
 Each of the following methods constructs a canonical facet for the signaling polytope ``\mathcal{C}_d^{X \to Y}``.
 The constructed facet inequalities are represented using the `BellScenario.BellGame` type.
 All row and column permutations of facets are also facets of ``\mathcal{C}_d^{X \to Y}``.